padrazo04/BatAlgorithm/README.md

 ![Pseudocode of Bat Algorithm](https://i.imgur.com/AfsBlG6.png)

-The following images shows the equations that Bat Algorithm uses and the pseudocode step in which they are required:
+The following images show the equations that Bat Algorithm uses and the pseudocode step in which they are required:

 * Adjust frecuency